jonwalstedt/vigorjs.componentmanager/public/docs/settings.md

 ```

 #### <a name="alternative-structure"></a> Alternative structure
 If you like to group your instances under their targets that is also possible by using the structure below.
-This strucure does not allow you to pass the target selector for each instance your self which might be good if you are using this as a way for third party users to add components to your appliction (ex ads).
+This structure does not allow you to pass the target selector for each instance your self which might be good if you are using this as a way for third party users to add components to your application (ex ads).

 ```javascript
 settings = {